 - Staten Island ferry, both day and sunset, to see the sunset over Manhattan.

 - Governors Island and its incredible views of Manhattan, the Statue of Liberty and Brooklyn, though it only opens in summer.

 - Gantry Plaza State Park, a spectacular evening view from Queens.

-- The Wall street area and the Memorial and Museum of 11-S, remember that opposite Wall Street you will find the Federal Hall, where the statue of Washington is, a tourist office nowdays.
+- The Wall Street area and the Memorial and Museum of 11-S, remember that opposite Wall Street you will find the Federal Hall, where the statue of Washington is, a tourist office nowadays.
 Nearby is Bowling Green, the oldest park in NY.
 Definitely, the One World Observatory of the World Trade Center gives you a different view of the city than the Empire State or the Top of the Rock, both located very close to each other in Midtown.

-- Greenwich Village, the area of Bleecker Street, Tribeca and SoHo, where you will find the most scoundrel side of New York.
+- Greenwich Village, the area of Bleecker Street, Tribeca, and SoHo, where you will find the most scoundrel side of New York.